Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Quasipolynomial algorithm in -induced-minor-free graphs

 Note that each option can be done at most $n$ times, while the first option cannot be done more than $\log_\ell(n^{3t})=O_\ell(t \log n)$ times.
 Hence the branching tree has at most ${n \choose \log_\ell(n^{3t})}=n^{O_\ell(t \log n)}$ leaves. \end{proof}

 The previous lemma permits us to get rid of short holes, which turns out useful in some corner case.

-\begin{reptheorem}{thm2} \mis can be solved in quasipolynomial-time $n^{O(t^2 \log n)+t^{O(1)}}$ in $tC_3 \uplus C_4$-induced-minor-free graphs. \end{reptheorem} \begin{proof} We apply the quasipolynomial branching step of~\cref{lem:if-short-hole} with $\ell=6$, until the input $n$-vertex graph $G$ has no longer holes of length at most~6, or $tC_3$ induced subgraph.
+\begin{reptheorem}{thm2} For every positive integer $t$, \mis can be solved in quasipolynomial-time $n^{O(t^2 \log n)+f(t)}$ (where $f$ is single-exponential) in $tC_3 \uplus C_4$-induced-minor-free graphs. \end{reptheorem} \begin{proof} We apply the quasipolynomial branching rule of~\cref{lem:if-short-hole} with $\ell=6$, until the input $n$-vertex graph $G$ no longer has holes of length at most~6, or $tC_3$ induced subgraph.

 In time $n^{O(t)}$, we exhaustively look for a~collection of pairwise vertex-disjoint and non-adjacent triangles $T_1, T_2, \ldots, T_{t+2}$ in $G$.
 If such a collection does not exist, $G$ is $(t+2)C_3$-induced-minor-free.
 Indeed, the absence of $(t+2)C_3$ as an induced subgraph implies that at~least one of the $(t+2)$ independent cycles realizing a~$(t+2)C_3$ induced minor is of length at~least four.
 This is ruled out by the assumption that $G$ is $tC_3 \uplus C_4$-induced-minor-free.
 (Note here that only $(t+1)$ independent cycles would suffice.)